JetBrains-Research/KEEPs/KEEP.md

 Semantics of these operators is obvious.

-> Is it possible to re-use the same syntax as for nullable types?
+> Is it possible to re-use the same operators as for nullable types?
+> If we do that, initially, code does not change its semantics as there will be additional is check for each conditional "something".
+> (Which could be eliminated in some cases for performance)
+> But it may affect expected semantics with the new feature.
+> For example:
+> ```kotlin
+> fun <T : Any> containsNulls(l: List<T?>): Boolean {
+>    l.forEach { it ?: return true }
+>    return false
+> }
-> Why not?
+> ```
-> Actually it is a better design that also allows considering null as just an error type.
+> Yes, this function is not written well, but it may exist and user may expect that it will work as expected.
+> Is it bad to "change" the semantics of this function?
+> Do we want in some future to consider `T?` as `T | Null` for simpler design and minimization of features?
 > TODO: discuss

 ### Runtime representation